jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 ---
 layout: default
 ---
-# Soul as The Personal Mythic Codex, Part I: An Introduction & Ancestral Identification
+# Soul as The Personal Mythic Codex, Part I: An Introduction & The Soul's Ancestral Identification
 <b>[Back to Blogposts](/writings/blog.html)</b>
 * * *